Colorado man awarded $7.2 million in "popcorn lung" lawsuit

 A spokeswoman for King Soopers and Kroger said the companies intended to appeal the decision.
 An attorney for Gilster-Mary Lee was not immediately available for comment.

-Similar cases are pending in federal court in Iowa and in state court in New York, Watson’s attorney said.
+Similar cases are pending in federal court in Iowa and in state court in New York, the attorney said.

 McClain said he has represented microwave popcorn and flavoring workers across the United States who began suing in 2004 and have been awarded large damages.